Greece Moments Greece Moments

 Hike to Oria Kastro

-If the dark pebble beach of Loutra directly at the local parking lot does not invite you to swim, you will find more bathing opportunities further north of Loutra.
-We liked very much the Schinari Beach, just a 5-minute walk from the town centre.
+If the dark pebble beach of Loutra right by the village parking lot doesn’t tempt you for a swim, you’ll find more bathing options further north.
+We particularly loved Schinari Beach, just a 5-minute walk from the town centre.
 Also worth mentioning are the beaches of Potamia and Agios Sostis, about 12 minutes away by car.

 Kythnos Kykladen Loutra Potamia Beach